Improving the health of our communities through education, health promotion and disease & injury prevention.

 Upcoming Immunization Clinics

 Our public health nurse will be administering vaccinations in your community on the following days.
 Student consent forms will be sent to your home or will be available at your school.
 Adults in need of immunizations are also welcome to participate.
 To be better prepared to serve you, please contact our office if you have a specific vaccination need.

-Spring 2019 immunization clinics dates will be announced in a few months.
+Spring 2019 immunization clinics dates are listed below.